ajhalili2006/ajhalili2006/README.md

 ### Stuff I Just Abandoned

-Yeah, press F as many time as you want, and please send thoughts and prayers to these projects to Bull$#!t HQ at <shitfuckery@bullshit.hq>.
+Yeah, press F as many time as you want, and please send thoughts and prayers to these projects to Bull$#!t HQ at <shitfuckery@bullshit.hq>.[^1]

 * [Intellivoid SpamProtection API Wrapper for JavaScript](https://github.com/MadeByThePinsHub/Intellivoid-SPB-JS-Wrapper) - due to doing other stuff